Nanded: Rail

 Hazur Sahib Nanded railway station is located on the Secunderabad–Manmad line of Nanded railway division of the South Central Railway Zone (SCR).
 Nanded railway division is one of the three railway divisions under South Central Railway zone of Indian Railways.
 Around 48 trains arrive and depart each day from this station.
 Maltekdi railway station is another railway station serving city of Nanded.

 Air

-Shri Guru Gobind Singh Ji Airport operates flights to Delhi, Jodhpur, Bangalore, Pune, Nagpur, Ahmedabad, Jaipur and Hyderabad.
+Shri Guru Gobind Singh Ji Airport operates flights to Delhi (Ghaziabad), Bangalore, Pune, Ahmedabad, Goa and Hyderabad.
 Star Airways operates the flights.

 Economy

 Crops grown around Nanded include cotton, bananas, sugarcane, mangoes, soya beans, sweet limes, Grapes, Papaya, and sorghum (jawar).
 Nanded has a Regional Cotton Research Center to support the Cotton-growing industry.
 There is an agricultural school operational under the aegis of Krishi Vidyapeeth of Parbhani.

 Tourism is supported by 10 million annual visitors who are mostly religious pilgrims.

 Education

 On 17 September 1994, the Swami Ramanand Teerth Marathwada University (SRTMU) was established in Nanded after a restructuring of the Marathwada University in Aurangabad.
 The university supervises the educational activities in senior colleges in four districts of Marathwada division.

 Notable educational institutions in Nanded include the Dr. Shankarrao Chavan Government Medical College and Shri Guru Gobind Singhji Institute of Engineering and Technology.